Tennessee, which is one of the oldest domestic captive domiciles, has, in recent years, become one of the fastest

 Over the last 8 years, the number of active captives in Tennessee has more than doubled, jumping from 68 in 2014 to 150 at the end of 2022.

-That initial growth, experts say, has been fueled by sweeping improvements state legislators have made to the statute, and ongoing improvements in the captive law continue to support the momentum.
+Tennessee's growth as a captive domicile, experts say, has been fueled by sweeping improvements made by regulators and state legislators have made to the statute, and ongoing improvements in the captive law continue to support the momentum.

 Included in the first round of changes, enacted in 2011, were revisions to the 1978 law, which, among other things, set new captive minimum capital and surplus requirements, allowed captives to provide workers compensation coverage if certain conditions were met, as well as mandating that premium taxes paid by captives be used to help fund the state's captive regulation.